Dysthymic Disorder: Recognizing Depressive Symptoms

 Having little to no energy can make performing daily tasks difficult.
 If a person has the strength to complete tasks when they wake up, depression can cause their energy to be quickly expended, causing fatigue later in the day.
 Excess fatigue can be dangerous and may cause a person to fall asleep at work, on the road, or in other dangerous situations.

-These symptoms, sleep disturbances, and concentration challenges can make PDD like chronic fatigue syndrome (CFS).
+Sleep disturbances and concentration challenges may also be symptoms of chronic fatigue syndrome (CFS).
 However, to get a diagnosis of CFS, an individual must have memory issues or experience headaches, dizziness, lightheadedness, or blurry vision.
 Talk to your doctor to understand what may be causing your fatigue.

 Poor concentration and difficulty making decisions

 Sleep disturbances and fatigue can manifest in difficulty focusing, which can make performing tasks challenging.
-For example, doing homework for school or completing an assignment for a job can seem impossible due to depression.
+For example, doing schoolwork or completing work assignments can seem impossible due to depression.
 The thoughts and feelings associated with this condition can distract and get in the way of completing tasks.

 Some individuals with depressive disorders may also exhibit poor decision-making skills or indecisiveness.
-Difficulty with decision-making may occur because the individual wants to avoid a negative outcome or anxiety, even if the topic is positive or beneficial.
-Risk aversion can also be a factor, and an individual with depressive symptoms may turn down a job promotion because they don’t believe they are competent or that there is hope for them.
+This may occur due to anxiety or fear of negative outcomes.
+Risk aversion can also be a factor.
+For example, an individual with depressive symptoms may turn down a job promotion because they don’t believe they are qualified for the job.

 Thoughts of hopelessness and low self-esteem

-In addition to having a depressed mood, those with dysthymic disorder may experience low self-esteem and thoughts of hopelessness consistently.
+Individuals with dysthymic disorder may experience low self-esteem and consistent thoughts of hopelessness.
 Although these thoughts may not be as severe as they are in major depressive disorder, these symptoms can be a sign of suicidal thoughts, and they may worsen over time.

 Finding treatment as soon as possible can be crucial when experiencing long-term feelings of hopelessness.
-Engaging in therapy or beggining to take medications such as selective seretonin reuptake inhibitors, can help to reduce symptoms of persistent depressive disorder.
+Engaging in therapy or beginning to take medications such as selective serotonin reuptake inhibitors, can help to reduce symptoms of persistent depressive disorder.
 With support, you may receive a boost of hope from someone else, which you can start reincorporating into your life.

 Talking with a therapist can help persistent depressive disorder

-Treating persistent depressive disorder can look similar to treating major depression, and it may consist of medication, therapy, or a combination of the two.
+Treating persistent depressive disorder can look similar to treating major depression, and the treatment plan may consist of medication, therapy, or a combination of the two.
 Although you must have symptoms for at least two years to receive a diagnosis, you don’t need a diagnosis to seek support from a therapist.

 Selective serotonin reuptake inhibitors are the most common form of medication for various forms of depression, including chronic depression, persistent depressive disorder, and double depression.
-Selective serotonin reuptake inhibotors increase seretonin levels when they are deficient.
-This can bolster mood and decrease mental health symptoms.
+Selective serotonin reuptake inhibitors increase serotonin levels, which can bolster mood and reduce depressive symptoms.
 When combined with therapy, selective seretonin reuptake inhibitors can significantly decrease symptoms of depression.
 However, it’s important to speak to a healthcare professional before beginning antidepressants.

 Some people with depression may avoid therapy due to barriers to in-person care, such as a high cost, transportation difficulties, or long distances.
 In these cases, online platforms like BetterHelp can offer convenient and affordable therapy.
 Through an online platform, individuals can get matched with a therapist within 48 hours.
 In addition, you can attend therapy from home and choose between phone, video, or live chat sessions.

-Studies show that online therapy is effective for those living with depression.
+Studies show that online therapy can be effective for those living with depression.
 One review of 17 studies found that internet-based interventions were more effective than face-to-face options in treating depression and improving quality of life, with results sustained in the long term.

 Takeaway